0xhaz/Socratix/README.md

 This distinction matters because the LMS predates the hackathon; the Socratix tutoring layer is the new Codex/GPT-5.6 work.

 ## Demo Flow

-The recommended 3-minute walkthrough is documented in [demo-script.md](./demo-script.md).

 High-level path: